dame-is/skeet-reviewer/README.md

 ## reviewer.skeet.tools

-A simple tool that let's you use the KonMari method to sort through all of your Bluesky posts and selectively keep/delete them.
+A hacked together simple tool that let's you use the KonMari method to sort through all of your Bluesky posts and selectively keep/delete them.